 Some things, like breathing, are completely involuntary – we don’t even think about them.
 Others, like deciding which movie that we’re going to see, take a bit more effort.
 Personally, I think that the impulse to put “something” on a horse’s wound is an involuntary response.

 People have been putting things on wounds since, well, since there were wounds.
-The history books are full of wound treatments such as otter feces (a 6th century Chinese favorite), or various herbal plasters, or urine (yes, urine – it’s sterile, and would not be obviously harmful to a wound).
-And, often, wounds healed.
+The history books are full of wound treatments such as otter feces (a 6th century Chinese favorite), or various herbal plasters, or urine (yes, urine – it’s been used for millenia, it’s readily available, and it’s not obviously harmful to a wound).
+And, often, after stuff got put on them, wounds healed.
 We know a lot more about wounds now than we did then – the treatments have sure changed – but the impulse to put something on them hasn’t changed a bit.
 And, if they heal with some of the stuff that people have put on them, you can pretty safely conclude that wounds have a pretty powerful urge to heal.

-1. Wounds that can be sewn up.
+Type 1.
+Wounds that can be sewn up.
 This would include wounds created at surgery, as well as wounds that occur from such equine-assisted endeavors as running into feeders, fences, or the occasional screw head that protrudes 1/16 of an inch from the corner of the stall, a screw head that would seem to require a concerted effort on the part of the horse to find, much less on which to become lacerated.
+(If you want to read more about Type 1 wounds, CLICK HERE.)

 2. Wounds that can’t be sewn up.
-That is, all of the wounds that aren’t included in #1.
+That is, all of the wounds that, for one reason or another aren’t included in #1.
+(If you want to read more about Type 2 wounds, CLICK HERE.)

 Based on current knowledge about wound healing, here’s what you need to know putting stuff on category #1.
 It’s short, sweet, and probably contrary to your immediate impulses.
-If a category #1 wound has been properly cared for and sutured shut (the proper care depends on the circumstances, of course), putting some liquid, ointment, or cream on the wound is unlikely to help, and may hurt.
+If a category #1 wound has been properly cared for and sutured shut, putting some liquid, ointment, or cream on the wound is unlikely to help, and may hurt.
 That’s right; putting some this or that sort of muck on a properly sutured wound pretty much does nothing to help healing.

 And it’s not just that it doesn’t help – it might hurt.
 Take commonly used antibiotic ointments, such as “Triple Antibiotic” ointment, or Neosporin®.
 A number of studies in human medicine have shown that, when compared to products that contain antibiotics, wounds treated with a simple petrolatum-based ointment heal more quickly.
 Plus, using antibiotics willy-nilly helps cause bacterial resistance to antibiotics – we certainly don’t want to be creating species of superbacteria that can’t be killed.

 BOTTOM LINE?
 If your horse has a wound that’s been sutured, you generally don’t need to spray it, soak it, or glop it up with antibiotic-containing ointments, or much of anything else.
 It’ll be fine, assuming that there’s not some other problem (like a splinter in the wound, or something).
-And, if there is some other sort of problem in the wound, putting an antibiotic on top of the wound won’t help anyway.
+And, if there is some other sort of problem in the wound itself, such as in infection or a piece of the stall or corral, putting an antibiotic on top of the wound won’t help anyway.

-Now, for the other wounds, category #2, the wounds that can’t be sewn up, the ones that you’ll worry yourself to death about.* If your horse cuts itself, and it can’t be sewn up, it’s going to have to heal up on its own.
+Now, for the other wounds, category #2, the wounds that can’t be sewn up: the ones that you’ll worry yourself to death about.* If your horse cuts itself, and it can’t be sewn up, it’s going to have to heal up on its own.
 And, best of all, it’s going to try to heal on its own.
-And, for your part, you’re going to want to put something on it (whether it needs it, or not).
+And, as has likely been the case for eternity, you’re going to want to put something on it (whether it needs it, or not).

 1. None of them works very well.